Verifying the output of quantum optimizers with ground-state energy lower bounds: Introduction

 \section{Introduction}

 Classical Ising models are among the most paradigmatic and widely studied models in statistical physics.
 They are capable of describing an immense variety of interesting physics, ranging from ferromagnetic to frustrated and glassy phases.
-Moreover, they are important in fields as diverse as risk assessment in finance, logistics, machine learning~\cite{Koller2007Graphical}, and image de-noising~\cite{bhatt1994robust}.
-Many optimization and decision problems, such as partitioning, covering, and satisfiability can be mapped to such models~\cite{Lucas2014}.
-The generality and exponentially growing configuration spaces of such models, however, precludes the existence of any efficient general purpose algorithm.
-It is hence no surprise that a wealth of approximate but more scalable classical techniques for the energy minimization in such models has been developed.
-Recently, novel approaches that leverage the power of near-term quantum devices such as quantum annealers, variational quantum eigensolvers~\cite{Peruzzo2014}, or networks of degenerate optical parametric oscillators~\cite{qnncloud2017qnn}, are proposed for performing such tasks~\cite{denchev2016what,Crosson2016}.
+Moreover, they are important in fields as diverse as risk assessment in finance, logistics, machine learning~\cite{Koller2007Graphical}, and image de-noising~\cite{bhatt1994robust} because the solution of many optimisation and decision problems, such as partitioning, covering, and satisfiability can be encoded in the ground state of such models~\cite{Lucas2014}.
+Their generality and the exponentially growing spaces of spin configurations, however, preclude the existence of any efficient general purpose algorithm to obtain the ground state.
+It is hence no surprise that a wealth of approximate but more scalable classical techniques for the energy minimisation in such models have been developed.

-The most scalable of the classical approaches based on simulated annealing~\cite{Kirkpatrick1983} or variational ansatz classes, as well as the mentioned quantum mechanical methods, however, all have one thing in common: They only yield upper bounds on the ground state energy.
-A comparison of such upper bounds can provide a ranking of the methods' performance for benchmark tasks.
-However, it cannot guarantee that the obtained upper bounds are actually close to the true ground state energy and, even if this is the case, there is no guarantee that the final spin configuration is anywhere near that of the true ground state, or just corresponds to a far away local minimum.
-It is thus a problem of great importance to develop schemes that provide lower bounds to the ground state energy, against which the results of such widely used upper-bound techniques can be compared.